imldresden/evonne/README.md

 ## Heroku deployment:
 * The Procfile defines the only command that will be run explicitly in the heroku container
 * The heroku container is linked to the `heroku` branch.
-To deploy a current version: `git push heroku master`
+To deploy a current version: `git push heroku main`
 * To set up a different container, use:
   `heroku create` creates the heroku app with the linked heroku account in the terminal `heroku buildpacks:set heroku/nodejs` to run the main node js app.